How Much Compensation Can I Claim For Midwife Negligence Claims

 This list is not exhaustive and if you have experienced any other kind of harm as a result of a midwives negligence then please call Legal Expert today and find out whether you could be eligible to claim compensation.
 Remember if the midwife was negligent, compensation may be payable.
 If you are still unsure and wondering ‘was my midwife negligent?’, then one of our advisors will be glad to have a chat and advise you.

 It goes without saying that the long-term impact of midwife negligence can be absolutely devastating for a family.
-To have a long awaited baby that suffers harm at the point of delivery is heartbreaking.
+To have a long-awaited baby that suffers harm at the point of delivery is heartbreaking.
 Even relatively minor harm that occurs during childbirth as a result of midwife negligence can result in long term trauma to the mother.
-A difficult delivery may mean that the mother wishes never to have another child, even if they had previously wanted to do so.
-More serious injuries can mean that assistance and medication is required on an ongoing basis, potentially for the rest of the child’s life.
+A difficult delivery may mean that the mother wishes never to have another child.
+More serious injuries can mean that assistance and medication are required on an ongoing basis, potentially for the rest of the child’s life.

 Our personal injury claims calculator will give you an idea of how much compensation you may be entitled to receive.
 However whilst on midwife negligence compensation calculator can offer a rough summary, this is no substitute for speaking directly to a professional who can look at the specific details of your case.
 Feel free to give us a call and have a more in-depth chat with somebody who can advise you further.

-The period after you or your baby have experienced an injury during pregnancy, birth or postnatally is likely to be one of the most traumatic times in your life.
+The period after you or your baby has experienced an injury during pregnancy, birth or postnatally is likely to be one of the most traumatic times in your life.
 You may wish to begin a personal injury claim but are worried about the stress and financial burden associated with doing so.
-Legal Expert offer a no win, no fee service.
+Legal Expert offers a No Win No Fee service.
 This means that you will not be required to make any payment upfront and won’t be subject to any hidden costs.
 If you are successful in your claim then our fee will be taken from this final payment.
-This means that you will not experience any financial burden during this very difficult time.

-As soon as you already to make your midwife negligence claim then give us a call on 0800 073 8804.
+As soon as you are ready to make midwife negligence claims then give us a call on 0800 073 8804.
 You are also welcome to contact us via our website and we will call you back as soon as we can.